This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Onshore/Offshore Wind

 Ireland currently has one operational offshore wind project - the 25.2-MW Arklow Bank Wind Park Phase 1, which is owned and operated by GE Energy.
 The project was co-developed in 2004 by Airtricity (now SSE Renewables) and GE Energy as a demonstrator project and remains the first and only operational offshore wind farm in Ireland.
 SSE Renewables has plans for a second phase of development at Arklow Bank involving a 520-MW offshore wind farm.
-Ireland is fast-tracking the development of its offshore wind sector in line with its 2021 Climate Action Plan.
-Several offshore wind projects with national ‘Relevant Projects’ status are currently in the planning approvals process.
+Ireland is fast-tracking the development of its offshore wind sector in line with its 2023 Climate Action Plan.
+Several offshore wind projects with national ‘Relevant Projects’ status are progressing through the planning approvals process.

 Energy Storage